Western Athletic Conference baseball tournament: History

-From 1963-1981, the WAC baseball champion was determined by a best of three playoff between the division champions.
+From 1963 to 1981, the WAC baseball champion was determined by a best of three playoff between the division champions.

 The WAC baseball tournament first started in 1982.
 It began as a double elimination tournament involving the top two finishers in each division.
 The conference kept this format through 1987.
 In 1988, the conference discontinued divisional play and the top four finishers in the regular season advanced to the double elimination tournament.
 This format lasted through 1992.
 Divisional play again resumed in 1993.
 The conference did not hold a tournament and instead opted for a best of three playoff between the two divisional winners to determine the champion.

 In 1997 and 1998, the WAC began a six-team tournament that included the winners of each of three divisions, along with three at-large teams.
 In 1999, the WAC once again eliminated divisional play.
 The top six finishers in the regular season advanced to the tournament.
 There was no tournament from 2000 until 2005.
 In 2006, the WAC brought back a tournament and the top six finishers in the regular season advanced to the postseason.

-In 2022 the WAC resumed divisional play and began an eight team tournament with the top four teams in each division advancing.
+In 2022 the WAC resumed divisional play and began an eight-team tournament with the top four teams in each division advancing.

+In 2026, the conference will rebrand as the United Athletic Conference due to continual realignment that saw five members plan to depart.
+Sacramento State (a member only for baseball), California Baptist and Utah Valley will depart for the Big West Conference while Southern Utah and Utah Tech will depart for the Big Sky Conference.
+The three surviving WAC teams in Abilene Christian, Tarleton State and UT-Arlington will merge with Austin Peay, Central Arkansas, Eastern Kentucky, Little Rock, North Alabama, and West Georgia for the UAC, leaving the tournament's future in question.